-Born in 1964.
-Mr Sparsis has more than 30 years of extensive financial markets experience in the areas of banking, insurance and investments.
+He has more than 30 years of extensive financial markets experience in the areas of banking, insurance and investments.
 He worked in the Cypriot banking sector and served in various managerial positions as Head of the Insurance Division, Corporate Affairs Manager and Branch Network Manager.
-Mr Sparsis is also a member of the Board of Director of NAGA Markets Europe Ltd. He holds a MSc in Tourism, Marketing, Planning and Development from the University of Surrey in UK and a BA in Economics - Business Administration from the State University of New York at Albany, USA.
+He is also a member of the Board of Directors of NAGA Markets Europe Ltd. He holds an MSc in Tourism, Marketing, Planning and Development from the University of Surrey in UK and a BA in Economics -Business Administration from the State University of New York at Albany, USA.

-Term of Office: Appointed to the Board of Directors on 14 November 2022
+Term of Office: Appointed to the Board of Directors on 14 November 2022 Independent: Yes

-- Audit Committee
+- Audit Committee - Risk Committee